-The History of the Paleo Diet
+The History of The Paleo Diet

 Here’s how it works:

-So are all carbs bad?
+So, are all carbs bad?
 No, not all carbs are bad.
 Some are worse than others and there’s definitely a sliding scale of carbohydrate badness.

-So Fat Isn’t Bad For You?
+Isn’t Fat Bad for You?

 Why You Got Fat

 The paleo diet works by focusing almost exclusively on real, unprocessed foods that have been around for thousands of years.
-If it comes in some cute packaging – it’s probably not paleo.
+If it comes in some cute packaging, it’s probably not paleo.

-Ask Robb Wolf Anything About The Paleo Diet
+Ask Robb Wolf Anything about The Paleo Diet

-The Truth About The Paleo Diet
+The Truth about The Paleo Diet

 Is The Paleo Diet Safe?

-NBC Nightline on the Paleo Diet
+NBC Nightline on The Paleo Diet

 What foods can you eat on the paleo diet?
 Good question!

-- Eggs – Have at ‘em.
+- Eggs – go for it

 - Vegetables – don’t leave these out!